-With its Canadian Malartic and Barnat open pits, Canadian Malartic Mine is Canada’s largest operating open-pit gold mine.
+With its Canadian Malartic and Barnat open pits, Canadian Malartic Mine is one of Canada’s largest operating open-pit gold mines.
 We are located in the Town of Malartic, in the heart of Québec’s Abitibi Gold Belt.

 Developing the Barnat gold deposit, which is an extension of the current pit, is the result of the Malartic Extension Project.
 Started in 2017, this project first consisted of the construction of a 4-kilometre or so deviation of Route 117 to the east of the Town of Malartic.
 The deviation was opened to traffic in the fall of 2019 allowing the pre-commercial production of the Barnat pit.

 24 HOURS A DAY, 7 DAYS A WEEK